kadunikita/Nikita-s_Dice_Assesment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-How to run this Application
+Please follow below Steps to know how to run this Application ?

 Download Visual Studio Code(if don't have already on your system)